KristinaGagalova/KristinaGagalova/README.md

 🤝 I thrive on collaboration and building bridges between research disciplines

 👩‍🔬 I identify as a bioinformatics scientist, entrepreneur and research software engineer
-🌿 I'm involved in both academia and industry, especially in the intersection of genomics and AI  explorer
+🌿 I'm involved in both academia and industry, especially in the intersection of genomics and AI
 🚀 I'm currently a **Nextflow Ambassador** and a certified **Carpentries Instructor**

 📍 I'm based at Curtin University and actively contribute to projects supported by the Analytics for the Australian Grains Industry (AAGI)